wp-plugins/soliloquy-lite/readme.txt

 == Changelog ==

+= 2.1.1 =
+* Fixed backwards compat bug with shortcodes that used IDs to output sliders.
+* Added ability to parse shortcodes in widgets to prevent sliders from disappearing.

 = 2.1.0 =
-* Fix hover state error.
+* Fixed hover state error.

 = 2.0.9 =
 * Fixed navigation arrow regression (hidden by default and exposed on hover).